jdaw1/placemat/Documentation/not_glasses.md

 ```
 Scores are always totalled by wine.
 For WOTN, they are not by person.
-But for guesses of wines served blind, they are totalled by person.
+But for guesses of wines served blind, they are totalled also by person.
-The array `VoteRecorderShowTotalRow` is of the same length as `VoteRecorderTopTexts`, and holds Booleans.

 There is a blind-tasting mischief in adding control guesses, as a discipline on those attending.
 This could be a constant guess &mdash; the first few times this was done by [ThePortForum](http://www.theportforum.com/viewtopic.php?t=11769&p=105522#p105522) crowd, the &lsquo;Monkey&rsquo; always guessed Dow 1970.
 Or somebody not present could be asked to guess.
 The appearance of the monkey column is controlled by `VoteRecorderMonkeyWhenShowTotalRow`, and the name of the Monkey is `/VoteRecorderMonkeyName`.
-If `VoteRecorderMonkeyVote` is not empty, then the monkey&rsquo;s guess is printed (rather than handwritten).
+The monkey&rsquo;s guess is `VoteRecorderMonkeyVote` (or can be handwritten at the event).

+The array `VoteRecorderShowTotalRow` is of the same length as `VoteRecorderTopTexts`, and holds Booleans, defaulting to `[ false true ]`, which almost always suffices.

 `GlassesClusteredOnVoteRecorders` is a triple-depth array, the same length as `VoteRecorderTopTexts` and `VoteRecorderShowTotalRow`, and can remain at its default value except for the largest tastings.
 The outermost array is one per vote-recorder page: voting on separate days, with different people or wines, or different total-column-row flags, should be recorded on separate sheets.